 Generally, COBRA must be offered any time an enrolled member is involuntarily terminated from their coverage.
-In most cases, this will be when an employee is terminated, when an employee changes to part-time status, or when a spouse or dependent is removed from employee coverage for no longer satisfying eligibility requirements – typically because of a divorce or because a dependent turned age 26.
+In most cases, this will be when an employee is terminated, when an employee changes to part-time status, or when a spouse or dependent is removed from employee coverage for no longer satisfying eligibility requirements.
 These COBRA eligible members are called COBRA beneficiaries.

 Once eligible for COBRA, a series of deadlines begins for the employer and (if applicable) the COBRA administrator to communicate COBRA rights to the COBRA beneficiary.